Turmeric For Joint Health: Does It Work?

 The strongest proof supports curcumin for knee arthritis.
 A 2016 review found curcumin cut pain scores compared to placebo.
 People took 1000-1500mg curcumin daily for 4-12 weeks.

 A key 2014 study compared 1500mg curcumin to 1200mg ibuprofen in 367 knee arthritis patients.
 Both groups had similar pain relief after 4 weeks.
-But the curcumin group had fewer stomach problems.
+The curcumin group had fewer stomach problems.

 Rheumatoid Arthritis Evidence